 1. Service Area Public Health nursing contracts for Healthy Child Programme 0-16 2.
 Proposal No. 26b 3.
 Head of Service Peter Wilkinson, Deputy Director of Public Health Lydie Lawrence, Public Health Programme Manager What is the proposal?
-In October 2015 the commissioning responsibility for the Healthy Child Progra Family Nurse Partnership services - FNP) transferred to the council's Public H nursing service has been commissioned by Public Health since 2013 and the lealth Directorate.
-The school 4.
-Budget Proposal In 2016/17 potential savings of £200,000 have been identified from a total but four separate public health nursing contracts (health visiting, FNP, school nurs Savings opportunities for 2016/17 are being finalised with SCT and could include - but to be confirmed: Introduction of a skill-mix: replacing eight existing health visitors vacancies with community nursery nurses; Deleting at least two existing health visitors' vacancies.
-Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characterist ics: children aged 0-5 years, their families and teenage parents , 5.
-Summary of impacts The health visiting service specification is to deliver a service at four leguniversal Plus and Universal Partnership Plus.
-As a Public Health nurse service is a universal service for all families with children aged 0-5 year contacts/reviews and these are mandated at national level for via a nate system to the Department of Health.
-The national guidance is that the for conducted by health visitors rather than community nursery nurses.
-There will be a negative impact on universal contacts for all families if s to the families most at risk and thus not be offered to all families.
-This preventative work and the early identification and treatment of problem attachment etc). sing service, the health visiting rs.
-There are five main universal tional data performance reporting first three contacts must be services have to be more targeted will decrease the reach of
+4. Budget Proposal In October 2015 the commissioning responsibility for the Healthy Child Programme 0-5 (health visiting and Family Nurse Partnership services - FNP) transferred to the council's Public Health Directorate.
+The school nursing service has been commissioned by Public Health since 2013 and the breastfeeding service since 2010.
+In 2016/17 potential savings of £200,000 have been identified from a total budget of £5,129,000 for the existing four separate public health nursing contracts (health visiting, FNP, school nursing and breastfeeding).
+Savings opportunities for 2016/17 are being finalised with SCT and could include - but to be confirmed: Introduction of a skill-mix: replacing eight existing health visitors vacancies with community nursery nurses; Deleting at least two existing health visitors' vacancies.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified related to the following characteristics: families and teenage parents The health visiting service specification is to deliver a service at four levels Universal Plus and Universal Partnership Plus.
+As a Public Health nursing service is a universal service for all families with children aged 0-5 years. contacts/reviews and these are mandated at national level for via a nation system to the Department of Health.
+The national guidance is that the first conducted by health visitors rather than community nursery nurses.
+There will be a negative impact on universal contacts for all families if service to the families most at risk and thus not be offered to all families.
+This will preventative work and the early identification and treatment of problems (eattachment etc). s: Community; Universal; y service, the health visiting There are five main universal al data performance reporting three contacts must be vices have to be more targeted decrease the reach of